fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 Fort Demonguard is in the W side of the volcano in the center of Narawn, providing a gateway to "the town of evil", Malkanth.
 It's "heavily guarded", although that doesn't really mean much in practice unless you're in the habit of raiding villages, pissing off the town guards, and disk-swapping to restore.
 I *definitely* wouldn't do that here.

-There's not a lot to be found here; a healer in the NW, and good weapons and armor merchants in the E. In the Guest Chambers to the SW you can find a Yabanjin who says that he comes from Snowraven, which he claims is far E of here.
+There's not a lot to be found here; a healer in the NW, and good weapons and armor merchants in the E. In the Guest Chambers to the SW you can find a Yabanjin who says that he comes from **Snowraven**, which he claims is far E of here.
 (He's wrong, in that charming tradition of NPCs that don't know what they're talking about; Tsumani is directly SW of here, and there's enough between here and there that I'm not sure how you could sail E of Narawn and end up on Tsumani unless you already knew what you were doing.)

 When you break into the prison (SE) you'll be able to tell the prisoners that will attack you from the ones that won't, because the former won't move away from the gate while the latter ones will.
 One set of Smoke Demons will tell you that the Pyramid of the Old Ones is W and a bit N of here; this matches the pyramid clue from Kashiwa.
 The place has a name and we've been pointed there twice; sounds important.

 Finally, there a handful of Unicorns that will tell you to sail E to get to "the temple", which is a (unnamed) pointer towards Giluin and the Temple of Oceanus.
 And, of course, like Nyuku to Narawn, it's actually faster to get there sailing the other way around the world.

 Okay, three pointers to useful places, two of which are correct and one is quite wrong.
 What's left?
-Oh yeah, we came here looking for Malkanth, which apparently lies through the gate at the E end of the Fort.
+Oh yeah, we came here looking for **Malkanth**, which apparently lies through the **gate** at the E end of the Fort.
 I have to say, though, these windows out the E side of the building don't look good.
 There's an awful lot of fire out there.
 But I suppose it is an active volcano.
 Maybe we want some fire protection before we go much further?

 To exit towards Malkanth, you'll need to bust down a portcullis and a door and make your way through a magic field.
 So it's a good thing you picked up a Blue Crystal already, right?
 You can also use M4:UGOKU from near the windows to try to bypass most of the doors.
 In any case, you don't actually need fire protection just yet.